Parenting teenagers: what’s normal?

 - Recognising signs and symptoms of depression, anxiety, self-harm, and what to do

 - Parenting teenagers

-Practical advice on dealing with common teen issues from Relate, plus you can chat to their counsellors on-line.
-Discusses everything from problems with school-work, drugs, alcohol, sex and relationships, and behaviour problems.
+Practical advice on dealing with common teen issues from Relate, plus you can chat with their counsellors online.
+Discusses everything from problems with schoolwork, drugs, alcohol, sex and relationships, and behaviour problems.

 Books for parents

 - Blame My Brain: the Amazing Teenage Brain Revealed by Nicola Morgan.
 This gives a good insight into why teenagers struggle with many issues and gives tips about how parents can help.
 “It’s funny as well as interesting and will completely change the way you deal with situations” (Parent) Also quite highly rated by young people themselves!

 - How to Talk so Teens Will Listen and Listen so Teens Will Talk

 by Adele Faber.
 Highly recommended- practical, full of examples and illustrations.

 - Get Out Of My Life …But First Take Me and Alex Into Town